Gaza war protests: Germany

+Since October 2023, many pro-Palestine demonstrations were held in Germany.
+Most of them were peaceful.
+Some participants voiced support for Hamas or other Islamist organizations, called for the destruction of Israel, or used antisemitic slogans.
 In Berlin, authorities banned a pro-Palestinian rally from being held.
-A number of spontaneous demonstrations protesting the bombing of Gaza took place across the country, but were forcefully broken up by police.
-Germany banned fundraising, the displaying of the Palestinian flag and the wearing of the keffiyeh.
+A number of spontaneous demonstrations protesting the bombing of Gaza took place across the country.
+Germany banned fundraising for Hamas.

 On 22 October, a pro-Israel rally was held in Berlin at the Brandenburg Gate.
 President Frank-Walter Steinmeier was present at the demonstration, as well as representatives from the German-Israeli Society, most mainstream political parties, the Council of the Protestant Church in Germany, the German Bishops' Conference, the Central Council of Jews in Germany, the Federation of German Industries, the German Trade Union Confederation and the Israeli ambassador Ron Prosor.

 On 24 February 2024, protesters in Berlin carried a sign reading, "Stop the Genocide".
 In Neukölln, a neighborhood of Berlin, pro-Palestinian protesters described police crackdowns on protest that were "shocking and violent".
 In late April, a camp was set up in Berlin in front of the Bundestag in opposition to arms transfers to Israel.

 On 15 July, clashes broke out between police and over 600 pro-Palestinian protestors, Seven demonstrators and 17 police officers were hurt and 28 demonstrators were charged.
 On 25 July, protests were held in Berlin, during which demonstrators recreated a scene from the Israeli bombardment of Gaza.

 On 30 September, ahead of anniversary demonstrations, several activists were detained in Berlin.

 On 6 October 2024, people rallied in Berlin in solidarity with Palestine and Lebanon during Israel's incursion.

 On 15 May 2025, about 1,100 people took part in a pro-Palestine demonstration in Kreuzberg, Berlin to commemorate the 77th anniversary of the Nakba and to protest against Israel's military operation in Gaza.
 During the protests, several protesters and police officers were injured in violent confrontations.

 On 10 September, during a pro-Palestine protest in Berlin's Mitte district, a member of the Irish Bloc Berlin was assaulted by German police.
 The incident was condemned by the Irish Taoiseach, Micheál Martin.
 On 27 September, more than 100,000 people joined a pro-Palestine rally in Berlin to protest against Germany's support for Israel.